kbilsted/CodeQualityAndReadability/Articles/Readability/PreferDeclarativeCodeOverImperativeCode.md

    * [Conclusion](#conclusion)

+One of my pet projects is to implement a working Git clone in just 500 lines of code (See [KBGit on Github](https://github.com/kbilsted/KBGit) for more details).
+For that I need a command line parser.
+Given the fairly limited line budget, I need something short and sweet... let's build a command line parser in vey few lines of code!

 ## Requirements for our command line parser
-A set of overall requirements for our command line parser:
+Our requirements are straight forward.

-  1. What we need to parse is a set of pre-defined keywords such as the sentence `git log`.
+  1. We need to parse a set of pre-defined sentence such as `git log`.
-  2. The user may provide additional information such as a commit message like `git commit -m "user input here"`.
+  2. A sentence may leave room for additional information such as a commit message like `git commit -m "user input here"`.
   3. After successfully parsing a sentence, we need to invoke specific parts of the git-implementation.
 E.g. if the user types "git log" we shall invoke the `log()` method.
+  4. If a sentence cannot be matched, print a help-message detailing parseable sentences.

 ## The imperative approach

 Initially, I thought the smallest implementation was an *imperative approach*.
 E.g.